Bleak – Definition, Meaning, Synonyms & Antonym

 Bleak - Definition, Meaning, Synonyms & Antonym

-Bleak describes something that is desolate, barren, cold, and lacking hope or cheerfulness.
+Bleak meaning describes something desolate, barren, cold, and lacking hope or cheerfulness.

 History of the Word Bleak